A Burmese Perspective | September 24, 2010 | Friday

 Elections

 China would like to see the broadest participation possible from the ethnic groups in the elections to boost the credibility of the polls.65 Refusal to participate also increases the risk of military confrontation with a central government that might feel its legitimacy and authority challenged.
-But many ethnic groups are reluctant to participate precisely because this would indicate acceptance of the 2008 constitution, which deprives them of the right to self-determination and dismisses all armed groups, except the Tatmadaw Several ethnic leaders warned: “Most of us think the new constitution will cause more conflict, possibly violent, if its not amended” Beijing hopes that elections, if conducted smoothly, will help chart a path for the country towards stability and legitimacy.
+But many ethnic groups are reluctant to participate precisely because this would indicate acceptance of the 2008 constitution, which deprives them of the right to self-determination and dismisses all armed groups, except the Tatmadaw Several ethnic leaders warned: “Most of us think the new constitution will cause more conflict, possibly violent, if it’s not amended” Beijing hopes that elections, if conducted smoothly, will help chart a path for the country towards stability and legitimacy.
 It has been disappointed that both the National League for Democracy and some ethnic groups have rejected the elections, because this diminishes the credibility of the polls.
 While Beijing anticipates Western condemnation of the elections, it believes that in the long term they may help mitigate international criticism of China for its political support to and business deals with Naypyidaw.80 China does not expect the polls to lead to a democratic government which could align more closely with the U.S., India and Western democracies.81 While a more accountable government in Myanmar would likely offer a more stable business environment, it could also increase public scrutiny of large-scale Chinese investments.

 Energy